SvenVw/fdm/.changeset/wild-banks-walk.md

 "@svenvw/fdm-app": patch
 ---

-Fixes loading public environmentals at server side by using correct prefix
+Fix loading public environment variables on the server side by using the correct prefix